ESGF/esgf-docker/source/git_workflow.rst

 time as a major version.
 That is why we should not develop ESGF in a single dedicated integration branch with a meaningless name. **The integration branches receive the merges from personal branches.
-No one should push directly into the integration branches** as the integration branches are the place for integration testing.
+No one should push directly into the integration branches** as the integration branches reflect the head of the development of the software.

 **Personal branches are the branches where the developers push their commit**.
-These branches are the place for unit testing.
+These branches are the place for unit testing and integration testing.

 **Master branch should always represents the last production/maintenance release.
 We should not push any commit in the master branch**.
 We should only